 Some of the estate planning tools that you should review at different times include:

 The need for long-term care can substantially impact you and your loved ones.
-Not only does dealing with dementia, physical incapacity, or many other debilitating illnesses of age take a terrible toll on the family, the costs associated with care can be an unbearable burden.
+Not only does dealing with dementia, physical incapacity, or many other debilitating illnesses of age take a terrible toll on the family, but the costs associated with care can be an unbearable burden.
 Many individuals are surprised when they find out that Medicare does not cover in-home care, assisted living, and nursing care for any sustained period.
 The current average cost of a nursing home in Columbus is nearly $10,000 per month.
 Understandably, these costs can completely wipe out a family’s life savings.

 We help individuals and families find the right solution for their needs by protecting their estate and gaining access to guarded public benefit programs.
 Our attorneys can help you:

 If you or your spouse served on active duty during a wartime period, whether or not you were overseas or saw combat, you might be eligible for a monthly pension from the VA.
-Non-service connected pensions, such as Aid and Attendance, have several health care and financial requirements.
+Non-service connected pensions, such as Aid and Attendance, have several healthcare and financial requirements.
 Once approved, they pay a tax-free pension that you or your loved one can use for care expenses, including those associated with assisted living facilities.

 Qualifying for this benefit is a complicated process.
 However, our certified VA attorneys have the knowledge to assist clients in navigating the department’s bureaucracy and, in some situations, can even help you meet the income and asset requirements.